Methodist College Belfast: Early years

-From the outset, the school catered for boarders and day pupils with accommodation on site.
+From the outset, the school catered for boarders and day pupils with accommodation.
 Although the school was founded as an all-boys institution, girls were very quickly included when ladies classes began.
 However, as they were strictly segregated from male pupils this put significant pressure on space.
 In the years that followed, wings were added to the main building.
 In 1877 a porter's lodge was built at the Lisburn Road end of College Gardens which was the only college building designed by notable Belfast architect Charles Lanyon.
 Also in this year, it was decided that no land would be let along the Lisburn Road.

-Although originally conceived primarily as a school for the education of the children of Methodist ministers, the school has been interdenominational from its inception.
+Although originally conceived primarily as a school for the education of the children of Methodist ministers, the school styled itself as interdenominational from its inception.

-During this time the college prepared some students for the examinations (including degree examinations) of the Royal University of Ireland.

-While day classes had been provided for girls for the early years, there was no provision for the daughters of ministers to board as the boys could.
+While day classes had been provided for girls for the early years, there was no provision for the daughters of ministers to board.
 This was remedied by a gift from Sir William McArthur to found a hall of residence for girls.
 Building work on McArthur Hall was completed in 1891.
 The hall was designed by Sir Thomas Newenham Deane and his son Thomas Manly Deane.

 No further major building work would take place until the 20th century but modifications were made to existing buildings including the creation of science labs.